emslade23/freshmanhacks-tutorial/README.md

           </body>
         </html>

+        Font Awesome link that we will use: https://use.fontawesome.com/d1341f9b7a.js

  ### 5. Let's build!
 We want to add this photograph that I took in Seattle to our website!